jprante/elasticsearch-knapsack/README.md

 public domain package.
 The bzip2 package is based on the work done by Keiron Liddle as well as Julian Seward's libbzip2.
 It has migrated via:
 Ant -> Avalon-Excalibur -> Commons-IO -> Commons-Compress.
-The cpio package has been contributed by Michael Kuss and the jRPM project.
+The cpio package is based on contributions of Michael Kuss and the jRPM project.

 Thanks to `nicktgr15 <https://github.com/nicktgr15>` for extending Knapsack to support Amazon S3.